dashroshan/8d-slow-reverb/README.md

 ## How to use

 Rename your music file to **music.wav** or **music.mp3** and put it in the same folder as the **main.py** file.
 Run the **main.py** file.
 The edited music file will be auto-saved in the same folder as a **mp3** file.

+Tip : You can use [this site](https://get.topsandtees.space/) to download mp3 from youtube videos